-Smoothies are generally better for you than processed, packaged gainer shakes and supplement pills or powders.
+Weight gain smoothies are generally better for you than processed, packaged gainer shakes and supplement pills or powders.
 It’s perfectly fine to add supplements, protein powders, gainer powders, etc. into your smoothie.
 But a good smoothie recipe provides you a whole lot more than a powder ever could.
 Fresh smoothies also tend to be a lot cheaper than commercial supplements.
 I often drink a smoothie as a post-workout meal.

-It Takes More Than Just Drinking Smoothies
+It Takes More Than Just Drinking Weight Gain Smoothies

-It sure would be nice if all you had to do to gain muscle was add some smoothies to your diet.
+It sure would be nice if all you had to do to gain muscle was add some weight gain smoothies to your diet.
 Unfortunately this is not the case.
 There are two main factors that go into transforming yourself from skinny-fat/underweight to strong and fit.
 The first is a healthy diet with a surplus of calories.
 The second is exercise which will lead to muscle growth instead of fat growth.

 – Count Calories

 If you are asking yourself “why can’t I gain weight?” then the answer is simple: you are not eating enough calories.
 That’s all there is to it.
 You might think you are eating enough calories, but if you are not gaining weight, then you are not eating enough calories.
 Period.